chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Completed Tasks (newest first)

+- [N] feat: Do not show popup when populating required args only
 - [x] test normal classes when introducing types
 - [x] Make private/public
 - [x] fix: make quick fix appear on whole import statement if single one? `from domain._other import MyStr`